LJKhnor/EloPy/README.md

 # EloPy

-This code originally come from https://github.com/HankSheehan/EloPy
+This code originally come from https://github.com/HankSheehan/EloPy Originally create as a librairy, it contain only one simply file.
+So to integrate this code directly in a application, the development will be integrate around.

 ## What is the Elo Rating System?
 * The Elo Rating System (Elo) is a rating system used for rating players in games.
 Originally developed for chess by Arpad Elo, Elo has been applied to a large array of games.